-First, let's quash the "chlorophyll" myth
+First, let's quash the chlorophyll myth

 Fig. 1.
 Chlorophyll can only assist oxygen production inside a live, biologically active plant cell in the same way that a mitochondrion can only produce energy inside a live human or animal cell.
 Therefore, damaging the plant cell e.g. by juicing, destroys chlorophyll's biochemical functionality making it unable to influence oxygen production.

 Further driving the myth that chlorophyll generates health benefits was the introduction of Chlorophyllin, a wheatgrass-based commercial product that supposedly contained chlorophyll, and that was found to be highly effective for treating infected wounds, burns, and other injuries.
-Note that this was before the time of antibiotics; as such, the healing properties of Chlorophyllin gained considerable traction.
+Note that this was before the time of antibiotics; as such, the healing properties of Chlorophyllin gained considerable interest.

 A surgeon and many others attribute healing to chlorophyll

 In 1947, US Army surgeon Lieutenant-Colonel Bowers reported remarkable recovery of infected wounds through the use of a commercial product and mistakenly attributed his results to chlrophyll.
 His obervations included: